iasoren/Krampus-Keeb/README.md

 Inspired by the Krampus, a half-man and half-goat, Bavarian match to Santa Claus, this keyboard is meant to inspire the badly behaved children inside of us all.

+This project aims to create an alice-like, monoblock, lily58 inspired keyboard, with a center macro/num-pad, encoders, and LED.
+I'm also aiming to incorporate in a modular fashion a trackball and macOS compliant TouchID (fingerprint) sensor, that is all connected as it's own device through an integrated USB-C based hub.

 # Current State:

 | State | Status | Issues | ETA |